openstack/openstack-manuals/doc/ops-guide/source/arch_example_nova_network.rst

 Optional Extensions
 -------------------

-You can extend this reference architecture aslegacy networking (nova) optional extensions follows:
+You can extend this reference architecture as follows:

 -  Add additional cloud controllers (see :doc:`ops_maintenance`).